JonRdA/notes/pass.md

 # PASS - UNIX PASSWORD MANAGER

 To migrate pass across machines, export keys and import on new machine.
 Then copy and paste .password-store folder.
+Based on this [article](https://droidrant.com/notes-pass-unix-password-manager/)

 For exporting.
 Careful to choose the correct one, usually last one.
 * `gpg --list-keys` and `gpg --list-secret-keys` to view current keys.